Rawida-AlShereiqi/IOT-Smart-Bin/README.md

 # IoT Smart Bin

 ## Overview

-The IoT Smart Bin is an innovative garbage collection system designed to automate waste disposal using IoT technology.
-The system offers a hands-free experience by automatically opening and closing the bin lid when someone approaches, and it provides real-time monitoring of the bin's fill level.
-When the bin is full, a notification is sent to the municipal workers via the Blynk application, ensuring timely collection.
+The IoT Smart Bin is a smart waste management solution designed to automate the process of opening and closing a garbage collector without the need for physical contact.
+Using IoT technology, the bin can detect a person’s proximity and open automatically when someone approaches to dispose of waste, closing shortly after to maintain cleanliness.
+Additionally, the bin monitors its fill level using an ultrasonic sensor.
+When the bin is full, it sends an alert via the Blynk app, notifying maintenance personnel that it requires emptying.

+A buzzer serves as an additional alert mechanism, emitting a sound when the bin reaches maximum capacity.
+This sound notification helps ensure that the bin does not overflow and that waste is promptly collected, improving hygiene and waste management efficiency.

 ## Features
 - Automatic Lid Operation: The bin lid opens automatically when a person approaches and closes after 5 seconds.